florian-rieder/discord-archivist/README.md

 # Discord archivist
-This is a discord bot meant to archive links from a Discord server.
+This is a discord bot meant to archive links from a Discord server to a Google Sheet.

 ## Installation